-To implement your right to a hearing the request for oral hearing or review of the written record must be sent within 30 days to:
+To implement your right to a hearing the request for oral hearing or review of written record must be sent within 30 days to:

 Branch of Hearings and Review Office of Workers' Compensation Programs P.O.
-Box 37117 Washington, D.C.
-20013-7117 You cannot request a hearing (written or oral) if you have previously requested reconsideration by the OWCP District Office.
+Box 37117 Washington, D. C. 20013-7117

+You cannot request a hearing (written or oral) if you have previously requested reconsideration by the OWCP District Office.
 However, you will have the right to either request reconsideration of the hearing representative's decision or appeal it to ECAB, if you disagree.

 RECONSIDERATION: If you have additional evidence which you believe is pertinent, you may request in writing that OWCP reconsider their decision.
 Such a request must be made within one year of the date of the decision, clearly state the grounds upon which reconsideration is being requested, and be accompanied by relevant evidence not previously submitted, such as medical reports or affidavits, or a legal argument not previously made.
-Your request for reconsideration and the new evidence that you are submitting should be sent to the District Office that adjudicated your claim.
 In order to ensure that you receive an independent evaluation of the evidence, your case will be reconsidered by a claims examiner other than the one who made the original decision.
+Your request for reconsideration and the new evidence that you are submitting should be sent to: